 Drowning is one of the leading causes of accidental death in children in the UK.
-Young children can drown in less than 2 inches of water meaning that it can happen where you would least expect – sink, toilet bowl, buckets, paddling pools and of course at bath time.
+Young children can drown in less than 2 cm of water meaning that it can happen where you would least expect – sink, toilet bowl, buckets, paddling pools and of course at bath time.

 Bath time with baby is a lovely time for you and baby to bond and relax but its also so important to remember these couple of safe bath time habits to include into your routine to ensure your baby and young children stay safe around water.